-The Forum Romanum, the iconic landmark of the Roman Empire is by far one of the city`s most popular tourist destinations.
+The Forum Romanum, the iconic landmark of the Roman Empire is by far one of unmissable tourist attractions in Rome.
 The Forum can be very busy, so be prepared for a lot of people and long queues.
 If you do not fancy waiting in the line for a long time, consider visiting the peaceful Palatin Hill first as it is linked with the Forum Romanum.

 TIP: Those who did not buy their tickets to the Colosseum in advance (or the tickets are already sold out) can buy combined tickets at the Roman Forum (the queue for the ticket is much shorter).

 ADMISSION FEE: A combined ticket for the Colosseum, the Roman Forum and the Palatine Hill, starting from €16 (valid for 24 hours, starting since November 1, 2019)

 FREE ADMISSION TO COLOSSEUM without a pre sale: 21st November 2019 , 18th December 2019

 If you visit the forums at night there are light shows that illustrate what each foro used to look like back in the day.